-The above projects span multiple years and may have additional costs in 2025 which are not yet board approved.
-The large \$217.2 million capital program in 2024 is scheduled to be fully funded from the Authority's Capital Improvements Fund of the General Surplus account, along with the remaining projects and costs within the Authority's five-year capital plan.
+The above projects span multiple years and may have additional costs in 2026 which are not yet board approved.
+The large \$161.0 million capital program in 2025 is scheduled to be fully funded from the Authority's Capital Improvements Fund of the General Surplus account, along with the remaining projects and costs within the Authority's five-year capital plan.
 The impact of these capital projects on the Authority's overall operations or financial condition, if any, is not known at this time.

-Regarding 2024 toll rates, in December 2023, the Authority's board of directors approved and adopted Resolution 23-02, "Regarding 2024 Toll Rates and Toll Rate Schedule," to extend the 2023 Toll Rates for fiscal year 2024.
-This action marked the second consecutive year that the board of directors voted to freeze toll rates at the same levels as the previous two years, citing that this action allows E-470 to maintain the financial stability to support current and future roadway improvements that benefit customers without raising toll rates.
+Management's Discussion and Analysis December 31, 2024 and 2023 (Unaudited)

+2025 marked the third consecutive year that the board of directors voted to freeze toll rates at the same levels as the previous two years, citing that this action allows E-470 to maintain the financial stability to support current and future roadway improvements that benefit customers without raising toll rates.
 Toll rates will remain at this level until such time that they are modified by future board resolution.
-Authority staff will continue to closely monitor the economic volatility concerns, customer travel behaviors and financial condition of the Authority into fiscal year 2024.
+Authority staff will continue to closely monitor the economic volatility concerns, customer travel behaviors and the financial condition of the Authority into fiscal year 2025.
 The Authority projects that it will meet its financial goals detailed within the debt management policy for the foreseeable future with stable financial planning.

 Regarding tolling services, the Authority will continue to provide back office services on other tolled facilities in the State of Colorado for NWP, CTIO, and Plenary.
-The Authority is working closely with CTIO and its new toll lane vendor to integrate the I-25 South GAP express lanes and I-25 North Segments 6, 7 and 8 in 2024.
-Other future projects are planned by CTIO, and formal agreements and timelines are being discussed and negotiated between CTIO and E-470.
-The Authority plans to continue services under the tolling services agreements with the various entities to provide a single back office to toll road users in the State of Colorado, with the agreement with CTIO expiring on June 30, 2028.
+The Authority is working closely with CTIO and its new toll lane vendor to integrate the I-25 North Segments 6, 7 and 8 in 2025.
+The Authority continues to provide services under the tolling services agreements with the various entities to provide a single back office to toll road users in the State of Colorado, with the agreement with CTIO expiring on June 30, 2028.